Croatia Road Trip Itinerary to help you plan your trip.

 Bosnia & Herzegovina is the best place to go after Croatia.
 The country’s natural beauty is stunning.
 Unlike Croatia, it is yet to be affected by mass tourism.
 Go visit the Kravice Waterfalls, Una National Park or Vjetrenica cave to see the natural beauty – we loved all of them.
 If you like historical towns, then explore Mostar or Visegrad.
 Both these destinations are famous for their Ottoman style old bridges.

 Slovenia is a stunning country that will charm you.
 Spend a few days in Slovenia’s Triglav National Park where you can camp right next to Lake Bohinj.
 Bohinj isn’t far from the more famous Lake Bled and is more beautiful.

-I have been to Hungary only once, and I spent most of my time in Budapest and then I went for S.U.N.
-Festival towards the country side.
+I have been to Hungary only once, and I spent most of my time in Budapest and then I went to the S.U.N.
+Festival in the country side.
 I did not find Hungary to be as beautiful as the nearby countries, maybe because I did not get a chance to explore it.
 If you like to party, then Budapest has one of the craziest party scenes in this part of Europe.

 Conclusion of Our Croatia Road Trip Itinerary